Cycles in the de Rham cohomology of abelian varieties over number fields: Introduction

+As a first step, we prove in \cref{reductive} that, given an abelian variety $A$ over a number field $K$, its absolute Tate group $G_\aT$ is reductive.
+The key case is when $A$ is defined over $\bQ$ with $G_\ell$ connected.
+It is enough to show that the faithful representation $H^1\dR(A/\bQ)$ of $G_\aT$ is completely reducible.
+We use the algebraization theorem of Bost, Serre--Tate theory, and Grothendieck--Messing theory to deduce this from the semisimplicity of the isogeny category of abelian varieties.

 In \cref{MumfordTate}, we recall the Mumford--Tate conjecture and the theory of Frobenius tori initiated by Serre.
-A result of Katz--Messing \cite{KM} enables us to view the Frobenius tori as a subgroup of both $G_{\mathrm{dR}}$ and $G_\ell$ and serves as a bridge between results for $G_\ell$ and those for $G_{\mathrm{dR}}$.
-We first prove a refinement of results of Serre and Chi on the rank of Frobenius tori.
-Then we prove \Cref{thm_Q} and \ref{thm_QMT}.
-In the end, we recall the result of Noot and discuss its application.
+A result of Katz--Messing \cite{KM} enables us to view the Frobenius tori as subgroups of both $G_{\aT}$ and $G_\ell$.
+We use this observation and Serre's theorem on Frobenius tori to show that the Mumford--Tate conjecture implies that $G_\aT$ and $G\MT$ have the same rank.
+We then use this result and discussions in \cref{reductive} to prove \Cref{thm_Q} and \ref{thm_QMT}.
+We also prove two results that will be used in the proof of \Cref{thm_main}: our refinement of the results of Serre and Chi on the rank of Frobenius tori and an application of Noot's theorem on formal deformation.

-In \cref{connected}, we prove \Cref{thm_main}.
-In the first half, we study the irreducible $G^\circ\dR$-subrepresentations of $H^1\dR(A/K)\otimes \bar{K}$.
-This part is valid for a large class of abelian variety without assuming the Mumford--Tate conjecture.
-A main input is the action of Frobenius tori using the result of Pink that $G_\ell$ with its tautological representation is a weak Mumford--Tate pair over $\bQ_\ell$.
-In the second half, we complete the proof of \Cref{thm_main}.
+In \cref{connected}, to prove \Cref{thm_main}, we first study the irreducible $G^\circ_\aT$-subrepresentations of $H^1\dR(A/K)\otimes \bar{K}$.
+This part is valid for all abelian varieties over number fields without assuming the Mumford--Tate conjecture.
+A main input is the result of Pink that $G_\ell$ with its tautological representation is a weak Mumford--Tate pair over $\bQ_\ell$.
+We then complete the proof of \Cref{thm_main} in \cref{sub_pf}.

-In \cref{density}, we further generalize the result of Bost using the idea of Gasbarri and Herblot and discuss its consequence on the de Rham--Tate cycles for abelian surfaces over quadratic fields, the first case when \Cref{thm_main} does not apply.
+In \cref{density}, we further generalize the result of Bost using the idea of Gasbarri and Herblot.
+The discussion contains a proof of \Cref{Bost}, the strengthening of Bost's theorem.
+We also discuss the consequence of our generalization on the absolute Tate cycles for abelian surfaces over quadratic fields.
+This is the first case when \Cref{thm_main} does not apply.